aseldawy/CS167/Labs/Lab9/CS167_Lab9.md

 ```scala
 val coffeeTweetsTimeZone: RDD[(IFeature, IFeature)] = coffeeTweets.spatialJoin(timezones)
 ```
 Note: The order of the result of the spatial join operation conform with the order of the input.
-In other words, for each resulting tuple, the first feature represents the left dataset (tweet) and the second feature represents a the right dataset (timezone).
+In other words, for each resulting tuple, the first feature represents the left dataset (tweet) and the second feature represents the right dataset (timezone).

 2. Modify your `map` function to take the timezone into account based on the following code snippet.
 ```scala
 val time: Date = dateParser.parse(tweet.getAs[String](1))